aubm/postmanerator/README.md

 There are chances that the "out-of-the-box" behavior is not good enough for you.
 Please consider using the following recommandations and command line options to ensure you get the result you expect.

-- **Use folders**: the `default` theme will loop over your collection folders to find requests.
-"Orphan" requests will simply not be present in the documentation.
-Fortunatly if this is not something you like, you have the ability to fork and edit the default theme to change that behavior.
+- **Use folders**: the `default` theme will parse your collection folders to find requests.
+"Orphan" requests will simply not be available in the documentation.
+Fortunately if this is not something you like, you have the ability to fork and edit the default theme to change that behavior.
 Please see the documentation for [creating your own themes](#create-your-own-theme).
 - **Use relevant names and descriptions**: folders and requests names are used to create the structure of the generated documentation.
 You may want to use relevant headers.
-Also feel free to write good descriptions for your folders (documentation sections) and requests, as they will be rendered.
+Furthermore, feel free to write good descriptions for your folders (documentation sections) and requests, as they will be rendered.
 You may be interested to know that the `default` theme will parse any [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) content found in descriptions.
 - **Use saved responses**: all saved request's responses are rendered in the `default` theme.
-You may want to use them to show different  potential responses to your users, maybe some "successfull" response or an "invalid data error" response.
+You may want to use them to show different potential responses to your users, maybe some "successfull" responses or an "invalid data error" response.

 ### Provide a collection file